Find Grad Schools

 1 Yearly Graduations

 University of Massachusetts - Lowell comes in at #4 on our list of the most popular colleges offering doctor's degrees in global studies.
-The average in-state tuition for full-time undergraduates is $15,850 per year, while in-state graduate students, on average, pay $15,330 per year.
+Each year, around 18,100 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $15,462 per year, while in-state graduate students, on average, pay $14,956 per year.
 During the most recent year for which we have data, 1 people received their doctor's degree in global studies from UMass Lowell.
-Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 References